 - More control over your life – no agency telling you what to do!

 That being said, being a signed model with an agency is usually preferred as it commands higher rates and often lands more jobs.

 Most models aim to get signed to reputable agencies, and many models start out as freelance models and continue on to sign for agencies later on.

 We all have to start somewhere right?

 However, if you are just starting out and are trying to build your portfolio, you may have to charge even lower.
-It’s important to know details of the shoot so you can adjust your pricing accordingly.
+It’s important to know the details of the shoot so you can adjust your pricing accordingly.

 As you gain experience and become well established, you can start raising your rates.
-Analyse your strengths and progress and decide on a fair rate.
+Analyze your strengths and progress and decide on a fair rate.
 An established freelance model can earn up to $150 per hour.

 - Your look – are you a niche model, high fashion, etc

-- Image rights – online only, print, billboard etc, and usage duration
+- Image rights – online-only, print, billboard, etc, and usage duration

 - Portfolio – how varied or focused your portfolio is